thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 Run the query several times to get a statistically significant sample.
 On my computer, the average run time is about 16.3 ms.

-Because there are two columns in the query's `WHERE` clause, a two-column index table is needed.
+Because there are two columns in the query's `WHERE` clause, a two-column index is needed.
 Create an index for the `country_code` and `target_type` columns of the `places` table.

 ```sql
 CREATE INDEX ON places (country_code, target_type);